The tale of a horribly built RV and its owner's "RV nightmare" - RV Travel

-Some readers of RVtravel complain that we are too negative in our coverage of RVing, in particular about the poor quality of RVs rolling off the assembly line these days.
-They are partially right: we do focus more than other RV websites on the problems with RVing.
+Some readers of RVtravel complain that we are too negative in our coverage of RVing, in particular about the poor quality of RVs rolling off the assembly lines these days.
+They are partially right: We do focus more than other RV websites on the problems with RVing.
 That said, we do recognize that most new RVs have no significant problems at all, or very few that are easily fixed.

 The reason we dwell so much on the negative is that RV buyers who end up with defective RVs are too often forced to live an RV “nightmare,” and not an “RV dream,” which is what they expected and in some cases plopped down their life savings for.
-We feel is our duty to give these people a voice.
+We feel it is our duty to give these people a voice.

 Here is the report as it was posted:

-Note: [EDITOR’S NOTE: Read Camping World’s consumer complaints at PissedConsumer.com .
-And visit RV Horror Stories for more nightmare reports like this, or post your own if you got stuck with a defective RV and get a runaround when trying to get it fixed.]